 Address: Plantage 2, 85354 Freising, Germany

-It’s also got a great atmosphere—you’ll feel like you’re in a different world when you go there.
+The old town is a great atmosphere—you’ll feel like you’re in a different world when you go there.
 The music is perfect for getting into the holiday spirit.
 Plantage Restaurant is a fantastic place to dine while enjoying drinks with friends and family.
 Plantage Freising has entertainment for all ages.
 The Biergarten comes equipped with a soccer field and a playground.

 See Related: History of The Cuckoo Clock